What’s Farm Camp All About?

 2) Partnership Summer Camps, July 17th–August 11th

 From July 17th through August 11th our camps will be offered through partnerships with local schools and community partners.
 These camps will include all of the same activities as the kick-off session.
 The only differences are the registration processes, fees and transportation.
+Transportation to and from the farm will be provided during partner weeks.
 Register for these camps directly through the partners (links below).
 Also, during these four weeks of camp transportation to and from the farm will be provided by the partner organization.

 Cancellation for partner weeks should be handled directly through the partner camp’s registrar.